 Piezoelectric Element

 The ceramic disc is the piezoelectric element.
-When the piezoelectric element is subjected to pressure during engine vibration, an electric charge accumulates in it.
+An electric charge accumulates when the piezoelectric element is subjected to pressure during engine vibration.

 Contact Disks

-A piezoelectric element’s contact discs are on both sides.
-The contact disks aid in the transfer of electric charge from a piezoelectric element to the terminals.
+The contact discs of a piezoelectric element are on both sides—the contact disks aid in transferring electric charge from a piezoelectric element to the terminals.

 The Seismic Mass